NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-24-political-stances-neural-networks.md

 <a id="evaluation-bills-state"></a>
 #### Classifying Climate Bill Sponsor State:
+There was a total of 54 different options for state Sponsor.
+This is a challenging prediction task, and does not afford the model much room for error.
+In the evaluation presented here, the patterns of learning will be identified - not so much the models true ability to learn, as it underpreformed on all metrics utilized in this test.

 | Test Number | D   | H   | Batch Size | Epochs | Epochs Completed | Learning Rate | F1       | Accuracy | Precision | Recall |